Indian Oil Corporation: IOC Phinergy Pvt Ltd

 Indian Oil Corporation (IOC) buys a stake in Phinergy (Israel) for manufacturing, development, and sale of aluminum-air batteries (Al-Air batteries) for electric vehicles.
 This joint venture is ready to facilitate the development of Al-Air technology by intending to set up a factory in India.

 Competition

 Indian Oil Corporation has two major domestic competitors – Bharat Petroleum and Hindustan Petroleum – and both are state-controlled, like Indian Oil Corporation.
-Major private competitors include – Reliance Petroleum, Essar Oil and Shell.
+Major private competitors include – Reliance Petroleum, Essar Oil, Now renamed as Nayara and Shell.

 Oil Industry Development Board

 India has begun the development of a strategic crude oil reserve sized at 37.4 Moilbbl, enough for two weeks of consumption.
 Petroleum stocks have been transferred from the Indian Oil Corporation to the Oil Industry Development Board (OIDB).
 The OIDB then created the Indian Strategic Petroleum Reserves Ltd (ISPRL) to serve as the controlling government agency for the strategic reserve.